DrxMario/Sanity/README.md

-	-vmax,--variance_max	Maximal value of variance in log transcription quotient (default: 50) -nbin,--number_of_bins	Number of bins for the variance in log transcription quotient  (default: 160) -no_norm,--no_cell_size_normalization	Option to skip cell size normalization (default: false, choice: false,0,true,1)
+	-vmax,--variance_max	Maximal value of variance in log transcription quotient (default: 50) -nbin,--number_of_bins	Number of bins for the variance in log transcription quotient  (default: 160) -no_norm,--no_cell_size_normalization	Option to skip cell size normalization (default: false, choice: false,0,true,1) -m,--mem-name	The name of a POSIX-style memory block.
+If set, the LTQ and LTQ data will be set here and not written to files.
 ```

 ## Installation